polterguy/polterguy.github.io/documentation/magic.lambda.caching/index.md

 implementation.
 This is a conscious choice, since first of all the `IMemoryCache` that .Net provides out of the box is _really_ slow, in addition to that it is missing a _lot_ of crucial parts expected from a mature memory based cache implementation.
 If you want to access the actual cache from C# or something, make sure you use it through the dependency injected `IMagicCache` interface, providing you with the implementation class needed to consume it from C#.
-This interface has a lot of nice methods you can use to have a robust and fast memory based cache implementation in your C# code - In addition to that it synchronises access such that no race conditions can be experienced.
+This interface has a lot of nifty methods you can use to have a robust and fast memory based cache implementation in your C# code - In addition to that it synchronizes access such that no race conditions can be experienced.
 However, _it is a memory based cache_.
 If you need better caching features going beyond what a basic memory based cache implementation can achieve, you might want to implement Redis or something similar as your own custom C# extension.

-Notice, if you consume the `IMagicCache` interface from your own C# code, you can create _"hidden"_ cache items that are only possible to retrieve from C# code and not from Hyperlambda.
+If you consume the `IMagicCache` interface from your own C# code, you can create _"hidden"_ cache items that are only possible to retrieve from C# code and not from Hyperlambda.
 This allows you to create a C# only type of cache, where items added as hidden cannot in any ways what so ever be retrieved from Hyperlambda.
-This is useful for C# only type of cache items, you don't want to expose to Hyperlambda code.
+This is useful for C# only type of cache items that you don't want to expose to Hyperlambda code.

 ## Project website